Exactly as the title says — this is an easy and foolproof guide to starting seeds indoors.

-Footnotes for the curious:
+Footnotes for the Curious

 1 This seems obvious, but laziness gets the best of us.
 Clean pots are key.
-That dirt from last season, or the leftover soil in the nursery container you brought home, may house weed seeds and bacteria.
-Cleanliness keeps damping off at bay (an unexplainable fungal disease that causes seedlings to suddenly keel over and die at the soil line).
+That dirt from last season, or the leftover soil in the nursery container you brought home, may house weed seeds and bad bacteria.
+Cleanliness keeps damping off at bay (an untreatable fungal disease that causes seedlings to suddenly keel over and die at the soil line).
 The simplest prevention is to just swish your pots in hot water and a little soap. back

 2 It’s easier to start with pre-moistened mix, as peat-based mixes are harder to wet down uniformly if they dry out in pots.
 Although peat has a very high water-holding capacity once it’s wet, it actually repels water when it’s dry.
 Go figure. back

 5 This creates a greenhouse effect to keep your seeds moist and warm, the key to germination.
 Most annual vegetables germinate best in temperatures of 75-90°F. A few, such as radish, will germinate at lower temperatures.
 Seeds will sometimes sprout in less than ideal temperatures, but the germination period will be longer. back